beber89/udaproj-DRL-navigation/README.md

 ### Training

+- Open `Navigation.ipynb`

+- Navigate the notebook until you reach the `3.
+Watch the agent play` section and click on that cell

-- Click `Cell` in the menu bar then click `Run Cells`.
+- Click `Cell` in the menu bar then click `Run All Above`

+- Wait until the agent finishes training

 ### Run Trained Agent

-- Run all the cells before `My Workspace` section
+- Open `Navigation.ipynb`

+- Navigate the notebook until you reach the `1.
+Training` section and click on that cell

+- Click `Cell` in the menu bar then click `Run All Above`

-- Run all the cells starting beneath the `Watch the agent play` section
+- Navigate the notebook until you reach the `3.
+Watch the agent play` section and click on that cell

+- Click `Cell` in the menu bar then click `Run All Below`

 - This loads the weights into the model from file `checkpoint.pth`

-- Watch the agent play in a new unity window
+- A unity window pops up showing the agent playing the game

 ![gameplay](game-record.gif)